Donerkebap13/DonerReflection/README.md

 ![Release version](https://img.shields.io/badge/release-v1.0.0-blue.svg)

-## A C++14 header-only library to provide information about your class members.
+## A C++14 header-only library to provide information about your class members

 **DonerReflection** is a C++14 header-only library that provides you basic information about your class members, such as **member type** or **name**.